cdevents/presentations/cdCon-2022/devops-metrics-through-cdevents/presentation.marp.md

 -->

 <!-- Notes
+Erik: The first one, which may be the most straightforward one, is Deployment Frequency.

+Andrea's earlier notes:
 Let's take a few examples:
 - kubectl or another deployment tool in a Tekton Task
 - gitops tool like ArgoCD and Flux